Telling the OTAG Ozone Story with Data

 Examination of dispersion conditions during locally high-ozone days (90th percentile), shows that dispersion in the Southeast is typically poor due to stagnating air masses (Figure 8a).
 However, the western and northern sections of the domain experience stronger and more persistent southerly and westerly winds, respectively.
 This supports the notion that ozone exceedances in the central and southeastern areas are predominantly "homegrown," while exceedances in other sections of the OTAG domain are also influenced by regional transport.
 In contrast, on low-ozone days, the transport is predominantly from the outside (e.g., Canada and the Gulf of Mexico) into the OTAG domain (Figure 8b).

-The widespread, regional-scale ozone transport episodes result from several days of stagnation over the central portion of the OTAG domain, followed by strong unidirectional flow, generally to the northeast (Animation 3).
+The widespread, regional-scale ozone transport episodes result from several days of stagnation over the central portion of the OTAG domain, followed by strong unidirectional flow, generally to the northeast.
 Three (88, 91, 95) out of four episodes chosen for OTAG modeling were such stagnation-followed-by-transport regional episodes.

 In summary, the "good news" about transport is that it can disperse, or clean up, the ozone formed in an area during a stagnation event.
 The central and southeastern portions of the OTAG domain, which experience relatively more stagnation, can benefit from this aspect of transport.
 The "bad news" about transport is that it can carry significant ozone concentrations from one portion of the domain to another, causing influx of regional ozone across the boundaries of the nonattainment areas, particularly over the midwestern and northeastern portions of the domain.

 AQA WG researchers have assessed the transport issue based on examination of meteorological data, trajectory analyses and field observations of ozone and ozone precursors.
-These analyses have not estimated ozone transport at future times.
+These analyses have not estimated future ozone transport, per se.

 What are the implied ranges of ozone transport?